A critical review of recent GAIA wide binary gravity tests: Recent results showing clear MOND low acceleration phenomenology

-A few months ago, one of us in Chae (2023a), presented results for a large sample of 26,615 {\it Gaia} wide binaries within 200 pc from the Sun in the range of $200<(s_{2D}/au)<30,000$, selected through a careful isolation criterion to ensure the absence of flyby events and external perturbations, to test for changes in gravity across the separation range probed.
-A careful statistical de-projection method is implemented such that each observed ($s_{2D}, v_{2D}$) wide binary data point is turned into an statistical distribution of possible ($s_{3D}$, $v_{3D}$) values by taking into account isotropic projection probabilities, the time and velocity dependence of the orbital dynamics in question to obtain orbital phase occupancy probability distributions, and individual ellipticity estimates for the binaries used, derived from the observed angles between $s_{2D}$ and $v_{2D}$ for these same binaries, from Hwang et al. (2022).
+We now turn to the independent studies of Chae (2023), Chae (2024a) and Chae (2024b), henceforth C23, C24a and C24b.
+C23 presented results for a large sample of 26,615 {\it Gaia} DR3 wide binaries within 200 pc from the Sun in the range of $200<(s_{2D}/au)<30,000$, selected through a careful isolation criterion to ensure the absence of flyby events and external perturbations, to test for changes in gravity across the separation range probed.
+A careful statistical de-projection method is implemented such that each observed ($s_{2D}$, $v_{2D}$) wide binary data point is turned into { a} statistical distribution of possible ($s_{3D}$, $v_{3D}$) values by taking into account isotropic projection probabilities, the time and velocity dependence of the orbital dynamics in question to obtain orbital phase occupancy probability distributions, and individual ellipticity estimates for the binaries used, derived from the observed angles between $s_{2D}$ and $v_{2D}$ for these same binaries, from Hwang et al. (2022). { Hwang} et al. (2022) estimate ellipticities for local wide binaries from the {\it Gaia} satelite through the angle between the projected relatve possitions and the projected relative velocities on the plane of the sky, albeit assuming no hidden tertiaries are present.
 These last ellipticities are treated as probability density functions, given their reported confidence intervals.